-When you transfer money to or from your bank account, you’re probably not giving too much thought to the precise payment systems behind your transfer.
-But these payment systems–or “payment rails” as they’re known in the financial services world — play an increasingly pivotal role in our daily business transactions and personal affairs.
+When you transfer money to your friend’s bank account or swipe your card at the grocery store, you’re probably not giving too much thought to the precise payment systems behind your transfer.
+But these payment systems — “payment rails” as they’re known in the financial services world — play an increasingly pivotal role in our daily business transactions and personal affairs.

 Business transactions on payment rails include supplier payments and other operating expenses and investments, including fixed assets and payroll.
-Payment rails also handle payouts to freelancers in U.S. and international payments with local currencies and any social media influencers the business uses.
+Payment rails also handle payouts to social media influencers and freelancers in the U.S. as well as international payments with local currencies.

 What are Payment Rails?

-The most popular payment rails include Automated Clearing House (ACH), Mastercard and other major credit card providers, PayPal, the RTP Network (for real-time payments) from The Clearing House, and blockchain.
+The most popular payment rails include Automated Clearing House (ACH), Mastercard, VISA (and other major credit card providers), PayPal, the RTP Network, blockchain, SWIFT, and SEPA.

 Automated Clearing House (ACH)